 Dems ‘shooting themselves in the foot’ by giving MSNBC exclusive convention access, C-SPAN honcho says

-The South Carolina Democratic Party has made MSNBC the only network permitted to air live coverage of its 2019 convention that will feature 21 of the party’s 2020 presidential hopefuls -- but C-SPAN’s political boss thinks the party is “shooting themselves in the foot” with the unprecedented decision.
+The South Carolina Democratic Party has made MSNBC the only network permitted to air live coverage of its 2019 convention this weekend that will feature 21 of the party’s 2020 presidential hopefuls -- but C-SPAN’s political boss thinks the party is “shooting themselves in the foot” with the unprecedented decision.

 MSNBC has live broadcast rights, which comes with a three-hour embargo on footage for reporters from other outlets.
 Fox News has filed a complaint, a spokesperson for the network confirmed.
 CNN reportedly filed a complaint, too, but did not immediately respond to a request for comment.